SocketX on AWS

 Deployment Options

-SocketX Server is provided as a Docker image and can be deployed on AWS ECS, AWS EKS, or manually using another container runtime.
+SocketX Server is provided as Docker images and can be deployed on AWS ECS, AWS EKS, or another container runtime.

 1. Elastic Container Service (ECS)